notch8/rails-debugging-flower/README.md

 ## To get the app running

-1) Fork the repository on Github, and clone your fork of the application
+1) Fork the repository on Github, and clone your fork of the application.
+Make it a private repo, and invite with Github user @winescout (that's me!) to collaborate.

 2) ```$ cd debugging-exercise```